element-hq/element-call/README.md

 repository, so this must be used only for local development and **_never be exposed to the public Internet._**

-To use it, add SFU parameter in your local config `./public/config.json`:
+To use it, add a SFU parameter in your local config `./public/config.json`:
+(Be aware, that this is only the fallback Livekit SFU.
+If the homeserver advertises one in the client well-known, this will not be used.)

 ```json
 "livekit": {